OleksandrKucherenko/if.sample/README.md

 2. more and  more features enabled makes a project dependencies more complex and bloated.

-As example: multiple redis client dependencies involed into project, but do we actually need this?
+As example: multiple redis client dependencies involved into project, but do we actually need this?
 By unified Redis client we can reduce the number of the dependencies and make project attack landscape smaller.

 3. Not all solutions start to work immediately.
 Latest versions of each tool usually require some additional steps to make it work.

 Example: Jaeger does not want to work gRPC out of the box.
 I have to switch solution to HTTP/protobuf port.

 4. Cross Platform development will require additional steps to make it work well.

+5. Engineering perfection in each task raise the time estimates a lot.

+Just to implement CI/CD pipeline that covers all documentated cases will be required several days, due to low testability of the GitHub Actions on local environment (very time-consuming process).

+6. There are many other Alternatives in how to implement each step and task.
+Just by choosing alternative to SpringBoot framework (Quarkus, Micronaut, Vertx, Ktor, etc.) will completely different dependencies and setup.